Am0rphous/Awesome/README.md

 - [Joplin](https://github.com/laurent22/joplin) - an open source note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS.
 Forum: [discourse.joplinapp.org](https://discourse.joplinapp.org/))
 - RedShift](https://github.com/jonls/redshift) - Redshift adjusts the color temperature of your screen according to your surroundings.
 - [Tui.calendar](https://github.com/nhn/tui.calendar) - JavaScript calendar that has everything you need.
-- [Tmux](https://github.com/tmux/tmux) - tmux is a terminal multiplexer: it enables a number of terminals to be created, accessed, and controlled from a single screen.
-  - [Tmux xPanes](https://github.com/greymd/tmux-xpanes) - Create multiple tmux terminals

 ## Programming
 - [KDevelop](https://github.com/KDE/kdevelop) - Cross-platform IDE for C, C++, Python, QML/JavaScript and PHP.